flqvio/FPOracle/README.md

   mcsmanager-web:
 ```

-The problem with this docker-compose is when you want to update somethings on the stack you have to start from scratch the configuration...😔
+The problem with this docker-compose is when you want to update somethings on the stack, you will have to start from scratch the web configuration...😔

-So when the stack you have to add the domain name:
+So when the stack is deployed, add the domain name:

-Go to npm and create 2 subdomains :
+Go to NPM and create 2 subdomains :
 1. Go to `Proxy Hosts` tab and click on `Add Proxy Host`.
-2. In domain names field, put the subdomain you want to use (for example, `mcs.domain.duckdns.org` or `daemon.domain.duckdns.org`).
+2. In domain names field, put the subdomain you want to use (for example, `mcs.your-domain.duckdns.org` or `daemon.your-domain.duckdns.org`).
 3. Choose `http`.
 4. Go to your host and do `ip a` to get your local IP (`10.0.X.X`), go back on NPM and put it in `Forward Hostname/IP` field.
-5. In `Forward Port` field, put the port of the service you want to use ( 23333 for MCS-web, 24444 for the MCS-daemon).
+5. In `Forward Port` field, put the port of the service you want to use (23333 for MCS-web, 24444 for the MCS-daemon).
 6. Tick `Websockets Support`.
 7. Go to SSL tab, choose `Request a new SSL Certificate with Let's Encrypt` and tick `Force SSL`.
 8. Verify your mail and click on `Save`.

-> Don't forget to add the subdomain in the duckdns stack
+> Don't forget to add the subdomain in the DuckDNS stack.

 Now go on mcs.domain.duckdns.org and create an admin account.

-To create several instance of minecraft server we have to connect the MCS-daemon to the MCS-web
+To create severals instance of Minecraft server we have to connect the MCS-daemon to the MCS-web.

+In the MCS-web:
 1. Go in the advanced settings and choose `Daemon`.
 2. Click on `Add Daemon`
 3. `Remark` (Optional): MCS-Daemon